-In the opinion of the Governors, the College complies with all the provisions of the Code and it has complied throughout the year ended 31 July 2022.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of the Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted on 1 July 2015.
-This decision was reviewed on 14th December 2021, with the Board resolving to continue to adopt the updated Code, as updated in September 2021, which will be reported against in 2022/2023.
+This decision was reviewed on 14th December 2021 and again on July 5th, 2023, following revisions of the code, with the Board resolving to continue to adopt the updated Code.